 As can be seen in the graph, the gain difference varies from 8 dB on 80 meters to under 2 dB on 15 meters.

-One famous contester claims that an operator gets a 6% increase in their contest score for each dB of signal improvement.
+A famous contester once stated that an operator gets a 6% increase in their contest score for each dB of signal improvement.
 On 80 meters, the gain difference is about an S-unit, which means that a contest operator would see a 48% increase in score if they switched from a TFD to a traditional dipole.
 While I would not accept this level of compromise for general use in my own station, I believe that the loss presented is quite acceptable considering the restrictions that our inter-station filtering imposes on our antenna options.
 Our club Field Day is by no means competitive, and after all, “Field Day isn’t a contest!”
 While this “dummy load” antenna is a compromise as all antennas are, the performance is certainly acceptable for our traditionally food-focused Field Day!